Ateliers famille au Portique : Wallpaper Art 30 Rue Gabriel Péri Le Havre

 Price: ?20 per family of 3 (?5 for an additional participant), materials and snack included.

-Los Talleres Familiares están abiertos a todos, con o sin iniciación al arte contemporáneo, a partir de los 3 años.
+Los Talleres Familiares están dirigidos a todas las edades, a partir de 3 años, con o sin iniciación al arte contemporáneo.
 Se ofrecerá a los participantes una visita adaptada a la exposición de Philippe Mayaux, « Songe d’un jour d’été », con un mediador.

 A continuación, se llevará a cabo un taller artístico basado en la obra del artista, en el que se creará un papel pintado.
 Padres e hijos están invitados a imaginar, con ayuda de diversos instrumentos (telas, encajes, plantillas), un paisaje hecho de huellas y manchas que nos sumergirá en el mundo fantasmagórico de la artista.